rks101/eglinux/README.md

 ## Input Output redirection

-Gyan: There are three file descriptors or streams: standard input (0), standard output (1), standard error (2)
+**Gyan**: There are three standard file descriptors (or streams): standard input (stdin, 0), standard output (stdout, 1), and standard error (stderr, 2).

-Generally, everything we type goes into stdin or input comes from the keyboard, and both the output and errors are displayed on the console/terminal.
+Generally, everything we type is read from standard input (stdin), typically from the keyboard.
+Input can also be generated through other input devices, such as a mouse or trackpad.
+Both standard output (stdout) and standard error (stderr) are generally displayed on the console/terminal.

+In Linux, these standard file descriptors can be accessed through /dev/std*, which are symbolic links to the corresponding file descriptors under /proc/self/fd/.

 ```
 $ ls -lrt /dev/std*
 lrwxrwxrwx 1 root root 15 Aug  1 15:25 /dev/stdin -> /proc/self/fd/0